 The Aspiring Eagles Academy (AEA) is an academic enrichment program designed to promote the success of incoming freshmen who have been accepted at North Carolina Central University.
-The academy includes a 4-week Summer Bridge program, a living-learning community, cultural enrichment, study and travel abroad, intrusive academic coaching, and focused academic support.
-Each cohort consists of 50 students, half of whom are first-generation college students.
+The academy includes a hybrid 4-week Summer Bridge program, a living-learning community, cultural enrichment, study and travel abroad, intrusive academic coaching, and focused academic support.
+Each cohort consists of 60 students, half of whom are first-generation college students.

 To be eligible, applicants must: